 ACTIVITIES IN THE PARK

 Chimpanzee tracking is the park’s main tourist attraction, forest walks and the chimpanzee habituation experience come second.
-Tourists going for chimp-tracking must have permits by Uganda Wildlife Authority (UWA)—they regulate the number of visitors to prevent habit degradation and reduce risks of passing on diseases to the chimpanzee.
+Tourists going for chimp-tracking must have permits from the Uganda Wildlife Authority (UWA)—they regulate the number of visitors to prevent habit degradation and reduce risks of passing on diseases to the chimpanzee.

 Bird Watching: Tours start at 7 am.
 Bigodi Wetland Sanctuary is the most popular birding destination but guided treks through the park’s boardwalk trails and viewing platforms offer a wide variety of sights.